R3D9477/umake-c/README.md

 # umake
-universal makefile, produced to be easy to use :)
+universal makefile, produced to be easy for usage :)

 #### Config Files:
 * mk_include.list - set of direcotries to include